Plastics For Injection Molding: Materials And Properties

 – Warping and Shrinkage: Plastics may experience warping or shrinkage during the cooling process, leading to dimensional inaccuracies in the final product.
 Proper mold design and optimization of processing parameters can help minimize these issues.

-Read More: Thread Tapping Tools: Techniques And Tips For Successful Tapping
+Read More: CNC Projects: Ideas And Tips For Successful Machining

 – Sink Marks: Sink marks can occur when the outer surface of a molded part cools faster than the inner sections, resulting in depressions or imperfections.
 Adjusting the cooling time and optimizing the gate design can help reduce sink marks.